Do supposed crime experts endanger your safety? Myth Busters debunks their urban myths, urban legends, and folklore that do you more harm than good.

 This Myth Busters' safety-tip list is already suspicious by being so vague – no names, dates, or location.

 1. “The first thing rapists look for in a potential victim is hairstyle.
 They are most likely to go after a woman with a ponytail, bun, braid or other hairstyle that can easily be grabbed.
 They are also likely to go after a woman with long hair.
 Women with short hair are not common targets.”

 FALSE: Rapists’ “favorite” targets are peculiar to each rapist – but they usually settle for any female they can easily trap.
 Opportunity is key – not some silliness about hairstyle.

 Besides, even if it were true, what are women expected to do with this supposed fact?
 Should they shave their heads?
 And what about a woman’s limbs or clothing?
 Those can be grabbed too!
 And grabbing or immobilizing her limbs is far more strategically effective than grabbing her hair.
 This list is off to a dismal start.

 2. “The second thing men look for is clothing.
 They will look for women whose clothing is easy to remove quickly.
 Many of them carry scissors around to cut clothing.”

 FALSE: If this poppycock were true, more women in bathing suits would be raped.
 But they’re not.
 Besides, clothing is removed easily enough without the need for scissors.
 Again, opportunity matters most.
 And even if it were true, how could a woman use this “tip” – wear a suit of armor?

-More to the point, since some barbaric males believe that women in Western clothing deserve to be raped, you should take extra precautions if you do dress that way, especially any clothing that impedes your running and fighting ability.
+More to the point, since some barbaric males believe that women in fashionable clothing deserve to be raped, you should take extra precautions if you do dress that way, especially any clothing that impedes your running and fighting ability.
 See Rape Escape Options - Ultimate Rape Prevention.

 3. “They also look for women on their cell phone, searching through their purse or doing other activities while walking because they are off and can be easily overpowered.”